Newcastle Jets FC: Branko Culina reigns (2009–2011)

+AFC Champions League debut

+In order to rebuild the team for the 2009 AFC Champions League, the Jets signed Perth defender Nikolai Topor-Stanley in early January 2008.
+But the signing of Topor-Stanley would prove to be the Jets' sole gain on the transfer market for several weeks, and fans grew even more disgruntled as the Jets were confirmed as the 2009 A-League "Wooden Spooners" with a 2–0 loss to Adelaide United in mid-January.
+An encouraging 2–1 win over Perth Glory in the Jets' final home game of the A-League 2008-09 season lightened the mood somewhat, but when the Jets crashed in a 4–0 capitulation at the Sydney Football Stadium the following week, things were looking grim.
+And the picture only grew bleaker as the notorious player exodus continued and the club lost Socceroos defender Mark Milligan to Shanghai Shenhua, along with Jesper Hakansson, who left the club after agreeing to a mutual termination.
+Talisman and captain Joel Griffiths also agreed to move to Asia, although only on a one-year loan to Beijing Guoan.

 The Jets got off to a bad start, losing 2–0 to Beijing Guoan in Beijing.
 However, they rebounded with a 2–0 defeat of Ulsan Hyundai Horang-i back in Newcastle.
 After a heroic 1–1 draw in Japan against Nagoya Grampus, they lost 1–0 in the return fixture.
 Then, on 6 May, the Jets grabbed two goals in the last two minutes to defeat Beijing in Newcastle 2–1.
 The Jets qualified for the last 16 by defeating Ulsan Hyundai 1–0 away from home with Jason Hoffman scoring his debut goal to seal the win.
 The Jets faced Pohang Steelers in their round of 16 fixture on 24 June, crashing out of the competition 6–0 to the hands of the South Koreans.